broskicodes/elrocket/rockets/baptism/README.md

 ## Objectives
 As my first rocket, the objectives are very simple: just fly!
 - Build a rocket that flies straight
-- Successfully delopy parachute and recover rocket
+- Successfully deploy parachute and recover rocket
 - Nothing explodes and no one gets hurt

 Should be easy enough right?

+## Questions
+- Can a fully 3D printed rocket fly?
+- What kind of apogee can I get from A-C class motors?
+- How impactful is fin shape really?